kneron/kneron-mmsegmentation/docs_kneron/stdc_step_by_step.md

 ```

 Then you can see the inference result is saved as output_000000000641.jpg in the same folder.
-And the expected result of the command above will be something similar to the following text:
+The expected result of the command above will be something similar to the following text:
 ```plain
 ...
 [Connect Device]